Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 ---

 ## General info
 This website was built as a submission for my first project in Code Institute's Full Stack Developer Diploma Course.
+It has been rebuilt twice as I have come to grips with the technologies involved and developed my own personal skills regarding planning and time management.

 ---